wavemaker/docs/learn/react-native/skeleton-loader.md

 #### Prefab/Partial Level

-For example, to enable the Skeleton Loader for a Page under `onready` method.
+You can apply the Skeleton Loader at Prefab/Partial level programatically using the `showskeleton` property under `onready` method.

 1. Go to Script tab of the Page.
 2. Under the `onready` method, add the `showskeleton` property.